sumedh-21/SlangScribe-Translate-Transcribe-and-Genzify-your-Lectures/README.md

   <p>Click the image above to watch the demo on YouTube.</p>
 </div>

-## Features
+# Features
-* Audio Transcription: Uses OpenAI's Whisper model to convert audio files (mp3, mp4, mp4a or wav format for best use) to text.
+* Audio Transcription: Uses OpenAI's Whisper model to convert audio files (.mp3, .mp4, .mp4a or .wav format for best use) to text.
 * Translation: Translates the text into multiple languages, including Hindi, Chinese, Japanese, Spanish, French, and more.
 * Summarization: Summarizes the transcription using the Hugging Face summarization pipeline.
 * Gen-Z Slang Conversion: Converts the summarized text into a Gen-Z style summary using OpenAI GPT-4 API.